openebs/website/website/src/blogs/2018-10-22-running-openebs-on-custom-rancher-cluster.md

 ---
 title: Running OpenEBS On Custom Rancher Cluster
-slug: running-openebs-on-custom-rancher-cluster
 author: Chandan Sagar Pradhan
+author_info: Software Engineer at MayaData
 date: 22-10-2018
-tags: Cas, Cloud Native Storage, Kubernetes, Openebs, Rancher
+tags: Cas, Cloud Native Storage, Kubernetes, OpenEBS, Rancher
 excerpt: In this blog, I will be explaining how to deploy an application in a custom Rancher cluster on an OpenEBS volume.
 ---

-In this blog, I will be explaining how to deploy an application in a custom Rancher cluster on an OpenEBS volume. **OpenEBS** is a leading open-source storage platform that provides persistent and containerized block storage for DevOps and container environments. **Rancher **is enterprise management for Kubernetes.
+In this blog, I will be explaining how to deploy an application in a custom Rancher cluster on an OpenEBS volume. **OpenEBS** is a leading open-source storage platform that provides persistent and containerized block storage for DevOps and container environments. **Rancher** is enterprise management for Kubernetes.
 Before you begin, please make sure all the prerequisites are met.

 ## Node Requirements: